All three projects int he works for 2021

 Don McLean is celebrating the 50th anniversary of his hit “American Pie” by telling its story with a feature length documentary, stage play and book.
 McLean wrote the eight and a half minute song 50 years ago about the politics, youth culture and defining events of the 50s and 60s.

 The singer-songwriter has announced plans for The Day The Music Died: The Story Behind Don McLean’s American Pie, a feature length documentary set for release at the end of 2021, along with a children’s book.
-A new stage play that will also revolve around McLean’s deep catalog — which includes “Vincent,” “Castles in the Air” and “Wonderful Baby.”
+A new stage play that will also revolve around McLean’s deep catalog — which includes “Vincent,” “Castles in the Air” and “Wonderful Baby” — is in the works as well.

 “I was looking for a big idea to write a big song, about a big country,” McLean tells The Tennessean.
 “And I didn’t want to write ‘This Land is Your Land’ or ‘America the Beautiful’ or something like that.
 So I came up with this idea that politics and music influence one another and flow parallel together, forward.”